-The covering letter sets out the applicants belief that consent was not required (as discussed above) and that he had notified the rating department.
-It goes on to state that the reason for the applicant replacing the mobile home was "to ensure the comfort and accessibility of a house for his wife who has been wheelchair bound and suffers from a broken vertebrae in the spine, chronic arthritis and bronchial asthma.
+The covering letter with the previous application set out the applicants belief that consent was not required (as discussed above) and that he had notified the rating department.
+It went on to state that the reason for the applicant replacing the mobile home was "to ensure the comfort and accessibility of a house for his wife who has been wheelchair bound and suffers from a broken vertebrae in the spine, chronic arthritis and bronchial asthma.
 She also has a knee replacement.
 She could no longer use the stairs of their previous home which adjoins this plot and this single storey home has been specifically designed for her use".
+Similar justification is given under the heading of "personal circumstances" with the present application.

-Personal circumstances, however, (which are invariably temporary in nature) rarely constitute a valid reason to override the long term objectives of Green Belt policy and appeals have consistently dismissed these as a reason for allowing development which will remain long after the personal circumstances have ceased to exist.
+Personal circumstances, however, rarely constitute a valid reason to override the long term objectives of Green Belt policy and appeals have consistently dismissed these as a reason for allowing development which will remain long after the personal circumstances have ceased to exist.

-Other possible justification was considered by the Inspector in the 1991 appeal on this site, as set out above, but these were not considered sufficient.
+Other possible justification was considered by the Inspector in the 1991 appeal in respect of a permanent dwelling to replace the mobile home on this site as set out above, but these were not considered sufficient.

 It is considered, therefore, that there is no very special justification for this dwelling.
-Planning permission, therefore, should be refused and enforcement action taken to ensure its removal, in a similar way to the recent case at Le Van, Red Lane, Stoneleigh.
+In such an instance, the application of policy requires that planning permission should be refused.